 Recommended read: Marketing Techniques Your Training Business Needs to Implement

 2. Select your channels wisely

 Social media will almost certainly be a port-of-call for visitors to your site.
 It allows them to get to know you a little more and legitimises your training operations – unless you haven’t posted for a while, in which case, your would-be learner may well think you’re no longer in business.
 But managing a plethora of social media channels is time-consuming.
 What you need to do is simplify.
-Sure, post to all platforms (there are applications that will allow you to schedule posts automatically), but put your heart and soul into a single channel.
+Sure, post to all platforms (there are applications that will allow you to schedule posts automatically like Buffer), but put your heart and soul into a single channel.

 For most training companies, sites like Instagram used to be a no-go – however, times have changed and end-users want to see what your company is really like and choose a supplier that aligns with their values.
 Instagram now has 1 billion users - that's 1 billion potential clients.

 The simple advice is this: Go where your learners are.
 If you’re training high-level execs and professionals, LinkedIn is probably your go-to; for attracting lower-level learners, you might find Facebook or Twitter better suited.
 If you offer more creative events such as yoga courses and culinary training then Instagram would be a great place to go.
 Join groups, create lists, use hashtags and you’ll cast your net even wider.

 Recommended read: A 5 Step Plan To Growing Your Training Business Using LinkedIn

 Who are you?
 Whether you’re posting as an individual or a company, a personality is crucial for standing out from the crowd (and boy, is it crowded on social media!).
 So, ask yourself this: Why should anyone follow you?

 To get the latest company news?
 To read your wise words?
 To obtain interesting industry information?